Intimate Partner Violence and Stalking Policy

 Non-Discriminatory and Responsive Personnel Policies for Victimized Employees

-6. In cases in which it is identified that an employee's work performance difficulties are a result of being a victim of domestic violence, said employee shall be afforded all of the proactive measures outlined in this policy, and shall be provided clear information about performance expectations, priorities, and performance evaluation.
+6. In cases in which it is identified that an employee's work performance difficulties are a result of being a victim/survivor of intimate partner violence, said employee shall be afforded all of the proactive measures outlined in this policy, and shall be provided clear information about performance expectations, priorities, and performance evaluation.
 If a disciplinary process is initiated, special care will be taken to consider all aspects of the victimized employee's situation.
 SUNY Plattsburgh shall utilize all reasonable available options to resolve work-related performance problems, and may make a referral to the Employee Assistance Program, consistent with existing collective bargaining unit agreements, statute, regulations and agency policy.

-SUNY Plattsburgh Responsibility
+SUNY Plattsburgh’s Responsibility

 3. SUNY Plattsburgh encourages all employees to review and follow this policy and the procedures set forth herein.

 7. While reported information is kept private to the greatest extent possible by Federal law, State law, and campus policy, New York State law includes clear limitations on legal confidentiality.
-Information reported to anyone not in a position listed below may have to be disclosed pursuant to a subpoena, where otherwise required by law or in accordance with Section VII, paragraph g above.
+Information reported to anyone not in a position listed below may have to be disclosed pursuant to a subpoena, where otherwise required by law or in accordance with section above.
 Such confidentiality exists in certain (but not all) instances for certain medical personnel and counselors, social workers, clergy, attorneys, and rape crisis counselors and may in fact be required to be turned over in these cases through a subpoena or court order.
-Please note that where medical information is received from an employee who is the victim of domestic violence, such medical information shall be kept confidential to the extent required by and permitted by New York State and Federal laws including, but not limited to, the Americans with Disabilities Act and the Family and Medical Leave Act, if they apply to the employee's situation.
+Please note that where medical information is received from an employee who is the victim/survivor of intimate partner violence, such medical information shall be kept confidential to the extent required by and permitted by New York State and Federal laws including, but not limited to, the Americans with Disabilities Act and the Family and Medical Leave Act, if they apply to the employee's situation.

 At a minimum, the following information shall be provided to current employees and new employees and included in posters posted in areas where employment information is ordinarily posted:

-APPENDIX C: SAFETY OF EMPLOYEES
+APPENDIX C: SAFETY OF AFFECTED PERSONS

 Workplace Safety Plans